 but that tag is only capable of transmitting at 1 Hz

 This message indicates that the specified tag is configured for a faster Role than the Tag’s Max Tag Rate will allow.
-The Tag will still participate in the CUWBNet, and it will take up one slot for its configured Role, but the tag will only transmit as fast as it is capable of transmitting.
+The Tag will still participate in the CUWBNet and it occupy one slot for its configured Role, but it will only transmit at its maximum supported rate.

 Tags support firmware updates via one of two possible bootloading methods: Over-the-Air (OTA) and Wired.